To Russia With Love

 Because this was a charitable endeavor, the Brown Bag staff worked on it for free.
 The charity is To Russia With Love, which places Russian orphans overseas.
 Damien O’Connor led the effort, which turned out well.
 Just because it was pro bono doesn't mean they skimped on it at all.
-It took them six months to turn this early storyboard sequence into the finished product, which is below.
+It took them six months to turn an early storyboard sequence into the finished product, which is below.

 Six months may seem like a long time for five minutes of animation, but that's what it takes when you want to do a quality job.

 Brown Bag Films has been around since 1994 when Don Bluth was working in Ireland on his sequence of feature films including "Thumbelina."
 The shop was begun by Cathal Gaffney and Darragh O’Connell.
 Since then, Brown Bag Films has developed and refined its abilities.
 It has produced top-grade works such as "Octonauts," "Doc McStuffins," "Olivia," and "Peter Rabbit."
 These are shown around the world, including in the States.
 Some would say that Brown Bag Films is the best animation shop in the world, but since there's a little place called Disney, I won't go quite that far.
 But, they're good.

 It took 82 volunteers to make "Anya."
 There were animators working on this as far away as Singapore, at animation shop Infinity Studios.
 The charity’s founder, Debbie Deegan, contacted O'Connor with the idea for an advertising spot.
 Since she had written a book about her charity, "To Russia With Love: Changing the Lives of Abandoned Children," O'Connor read it.
 He then went to visit the orphanage in Russia.
 Ultimately, they decided to ramp up the project into a short instead of a 30-second ad.